• Skip to main content

 Powdered Sugar - The powdered sugar in this recipe cannot be replaced with liquid sweeteners or any granulated sugars and I have not tried any alternative sugars.
 As you may already know, not all sugar is vegan, some are processed using animal bone char, so to be sure buy an organic brand (organic sugar is not processed using bone char) or one that is labelled as vegan.
 Note that “powdered sugar,” “confectioner’s sugar,” and “icing sugar” are all the same thing.

 Vanilla - Vanilla is added to the icing for a little flavour since royal icing doesn't have much of a flavour.
 You can experiment with different extracts if you'd like.
-Try using half vanilla and half almond or lemon.
+Try using half vanilla extract and half almond extract or lemon extract.
 Other flavours like coconut or orange would also work well.

 How to Make It

 You can make this recipe with a stand mixer or with an electric hand mixer.
-If using a stand mixer, use the balloon whisk.
+If using a stand mixer, use the balloon whisk/whisk attachment.

 1. Add the aquafaba to a bowl and whip until it's foamy.
 If you're using your stand mixer, depending on the model, it's possible that the attachment may not be able to reach down far enough in the bowl to whip the aquafaba properly.
 If that's the case, for this step, whip it with a hand whisk until it's foamy.

-2. Next, add the powdered sugar and vanilla to the bowl.
+2. Next, add the icing sugar and vanilla to the bowl.

 3. Whip the mixture at medium speed for six minutes.